 G. The on-site wetlands and watercourses are a part of a larger wetland system that extends onto the abutting properties to the south and east.
 The vernal pool is partially on the subject property and partially on the southerly abutter.
-The on-site intermittent watercourses drain from west to east and into the storm drainage systems.
-They all drain north to a culvert under Loeffler Road and into the large wetland/watercourse system on the Duncaster Heartcare site.
+The on-site intermittent watercourses drain from west to east and into the existing on-site storm drainage systems.
+Then they drain north to a culvert under Loeffler Road and into the large wetland/watercourse system on the Duncaster Heartcare site.